 Can Members Take Unequal Distributions?

 Members can take unequal distributions if they infuse the same amount of capital into the company.
 You may hire a law firm to ensure equitable division.

 Can a Member of an LLC Have 0 Ownership?

-A member of an LLC can have 0 ownership.
-It could be a business partner or an outside investor of an LLC that is treated as a partnership or a corporation that owns all the stock of an LLC.
+A member of an LLC cannot have 0 ownership since all members are automatic owners.
+A business partner or an outside investor of an LLC is referred to as a ‘disinterested party’ and do not have an ownership interest.